- docs

 This was called a Project before FlowFuse 1.5

-Within your Application, you can have one or more Instances of Node-RED.
+Within your Application, you can have one or more instances of Node-RED.
+FlowFuse supports two types of instances based on where they run.

 When running in Docker or Kubernetes (such as FlowFuse Cloud), the instance names are used as the hostname to access the instance.
 This means that the names must be DNS safe (made up of a-z, 0-9 and -) and not start with a number.
 Currently, it is not possible to change an instance name after it has been created.